 For some time now, Tony has been exploring the visual possibilities of altered books.
-Choosing vintage and antiquarian texts, he carefully cuts through one page at a time to reveal existing images in a three dimensional collage.
+Choosing from vintage encyclopedias and dictionaries, discarded text books, old atlases and graphic novels he carefully cuts through one page at a time to reveal existing images in a three dimensional collage.
 The results allow the contents and imagery of long outdated material to be viewed in a manner that is both exciting and thought provoking.

 Tony is currently represented by Jonathan Ferrara Gallery in New Orleans and Seager/Gray Gallery in Mill Valley, California.